State and National News

 Visit our State and National News page!

-- MASBHC webinar, “COVID-19 Clinical Update-Considerations for School Based Health Centers.”
-This webinar will be presented on Wednesday, September 30th at 3 pm by Dr. Sohail M Qarni, Medical Director, Maryland Department of Health, Prevention and Health Promotion Administration.
-Dr. Qarni will provide an update on COVID-19 with a focus on current testing modalities and interpretation, lessons learned and mitigation strategies, and ambulatory care considerations.
-Possible COVID-19 vaccines will be discussed.
-This webinar is free to participate but space is limited, so register today on the event’s Zoom page.
-Register here.
+- “COVID-19 Clinical Update-Considerations for School Based Health Centers.”
+MASBHC was pleased to offer this very timely and informative presentation by Dr. Sohail M Qarni, Medical Director, Maryland Department of Health, Prevention and Health Promotion Administration.
+Dr. Qarni provided an update on COVID-19 with a focus on current testing modalities and interpretation, lessons learned and mitigation strategies, and ambulatory care considerations.
+Possible COVID-19 vaccines were discussed.
+The entire presentation can now be viewed online!
+A video on COVID testing is available here.

 - 2/26/2020 MASBHC Webinar: Strategies and Resources to Build a Multi-tiered Approach to Trauma-Informed Schools — How can practitioners and school systems build trauma-informed schools for their students?
 On Feb.
 26, 2020, MASBHC was pleased to present an informative webinar on this topic from Sharon Hoover, Ph.D., co-director of the National Center for School Mental Health.
 This webinar included both Dr. Hoover’s expert guidance and a number of freely available resources, and the entire presentation can now be viewed online!